mfrntic/eudr-api-client/README.md

 ### Submission Service

 Submit, amend, and retract DDS statements.
 Available in both V1 and V2 APIs with different validation requirements.

+**🚀 NEW: Automatic Units of Measure Validation** - Both V1 and V2 clients now include automatic validation of units of measure according to official EUDR rules.
+Validation occurs before API calls to ensure compliance and provide immediate feedback.

 #### V1 Client (`EudrSubmissionClient`)